drgreenthumb93/aktuelles_penetration-testing-cheat-sheet/README.md

 You can find the application's source code on [GitHub](https://github.com), [GitLab](https://about.gitlab.com), [searchcode](https://searchcode.com), etc.

-Search the application's source code for API keys, credentials, secrets, tokens, hosts, etc., with [TruffleHog](#trufflehog) or [File Scraper](#file-scraper).
+Search the application's source code for API keys, credentials, secrets, tokens, hosts, etc., with [TruffleHog](#trufflehog) and [File Scraper](#file-scraper).
 Don't forget to check old GitHub commits for old but still active API keys, credentials, secrets, tokens, etc.

 Inspect the web console for possible errors.
 Inspect the application's source code for possible comments.